Skip to main content

 A truly comprehensive view of stress must also incorporate the immune system.
 The neuro-endocrine-immune axis is a complex, bidirectional communication network.
 Chronic psychological stress is a potent activator of the innate immune system, leading to a state of chronic low-grade inflammation.
 This is characterized by elevated levels of pro-inflammatory cytokines like Interleukin-6 (IL-6) and Tumor Necrosis Factor-alpha (TNF-α).

-These inflammatory cytokines are not just passive bystanders; they can also act as signaling molecules within the and can directly suppress the HPG axis.
+These inflammatory cytokines are not just passive bystanders; they can also act as signaling molecules within the central nervous system and can directly suppress the HPG axis.
 For example, elevated IL-6 has been shown to inhibit GnRH secretion.
 Therefore, the pathway from chronic stress to hormonal dysregulation can be viewed as follows:

 1. Chronic Stress Perception ∞ Activates the HPA axis and the sympathetic nervous system.